 The Southern Girls Rock n Roll Camp Reunion Show commemorated and celebrated the historic arts program, its alumni and The CPM's related, Y.E.A.H.
 Collection.
 Former SGRRC student and volunteer, Soccer Mommy (a.k.a Sophie Allison), gave a special concert performance.

-The Women Musicians in Nashville Oral History Panel is a virtual public program I created explaining my research and the use and function of oral history methods.
+The Women Musicians in Nashville Oral History Panel is a virtual public program I created explaining my ongoing research and the use and function of oral history methods.

 I have also worked with the private and non-profit sector helping design public programs and events to educate the community at the intersections of music, film, and activism my other passions.